lightScout/viewer/README.md

 # Viewer
-A RESTful data view with build flavours and tablet support
+A RESTful data viewer with build flavours, search and tablet support